Types of Magic

 Banishing

-Restricts harmful influence or action; often protective via knots or stand-ins.
+Restricts harmful influence or action; often protective through knots or symbolic stand-ins.

 Binding Magic